MaxDorris/MachineLearningProject/README.md

 ![sample visualizations](https://github.com/MaxDorris/MachineLearningProject/blob/main/images/Data_Visualization_Mockup.png)

 ### Mockup of Machine Learning Model
+![Machine Learning Visualization](https://github.com/MaxDorris/MachineLearningProject/blob/main/images/Machine_Learning_Mockup.png)
-We will create a binary classification model with all features except **id** (dropped) and **stroke**, which will be our target.
+Prior to creating our model, we plan to create a pairplot, PCA, and correlation heatmap to determine the relationships between our input variables.
+We will then create a binary classification model with all features except **id** (dropped) and **stroke**, which will be our target.
 We will record differences in accuracy and sensitivity between supervised ML models and a Tensorflow-based neural network.
-We will then optimize the neural network to determine the best activation functions and number of dense layers.
+Finally, we will optimize the neural network to determine the best activation functions and number of dense layers.
-![Machine Learning Visualization](https://github.com/MaxDorris/MachineLearningProject/blob/main/images/Machine_Learning_Mockup.png)